tuchanski/easylib/README.md

 - **Library Management**
   - Create a library for a user.
   - Add and remove books from the library.
-  - Delete and clear libraries.
+  - Delete or clear libraries.

 **Entity Relationships:**
 - A **User** has a one-to-one relationship with a **Library**.